-Because occupations involving physical labor dominate the local economy, New York Mills is generally considered to be a blue-collar town.
-38.28% of the New York Mills workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+New York Mills is a blue-collar town, with 38.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New York Mills is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in New York Mills who work in office and administrative support (11.55%), teaching (8.79%), and healthcare (7.41%).

-The percentage of adults in New York Mills who are college-educated is close to the national average for all communities of 21.84%: 17.40% of the adults in New York Mills have a bachelor's degree or advanced degree.
+The education level of New York Mills citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.40% of adults 25 and older in New York Mills have a college degree.

 The per capita income in New York Mills in 2022 was $31,708, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $126,832 for a family of four.
 However, New York Mills contains both very wealthy and poor people as well.